External Signals Are Converted to Responses Within the Cell

 • Local signaling:

-• Synaptic signaling: neurotransmitters cross synapses in nerve cells
+• Synaptic signaling: neurotransmitters across synapses

 • Long-distance signaling: